maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

-# Scheme to the Spec (In Rust)
+# Scheme to the Spec (in Async Rust)

-**This is a pre-print article**

-Scheme to the Spec is a series on the more complex, often overlooked (at least didactically) aspects of programming language implementation.
+Scheme to the Spec is a series on the more complex, often overlooked aspects of programming language implementation.

 In this series we will dive deep into my work-in-progress implementation of R6RS scheme, [scheme-rs](https://www.github.com/maplant/scheme-rs),